Dr Marjorie Mowlam has been made the Secretary of State for Northern Ireland by the new British Prime Minister Tony Blair.

 Bring us peace.

-Commenting further on the peace process Mowlam said that the bottom line is that a ceasefire is necessary for progress and that the ball was in the IRA's court.
+Addressing the peace process Mo Mowlam said that the bottom line is that a ceasefire is necessary for progress and that the ball was in the IRA's court.

 Wishing Mo Mowlam well in her new position, Sinn Féin leader Gerry Adams said that she and the Labour government have a unique opportunity to establish a firm foundation for a lasting peace.